Dear BIS Community,

 If you are curious, here is an interesting video of a traditional “spinning disk” hard drive in action.

 - Graphics Card: For school use, a dedicated graphics card is not required.
-Modern laptops have built-in graphics card that are fine for normal usage.
+Modern laptops have built-in graphics cards that are fine for normal usage.
 Dedicated graphic cards (e.g. Nvidia GeForce, AMD Radeon) are mostly relevant only for videogames, with no effect on school use, and so this should not be a key factor in the laptop that you select.

 - Screen Resolution: 1920×1080 (Full HD) recommended.
 1366×768 minimum.